Going Places (1938 film)

-Going Places is a 1938 American musical comedy film directed by Ray Enright.
-Dick Powell plays a sporting goods salesman who is forced to pose as a famous horseman as part of his scheme to boost sales and gets entangled in his lies.
+Going Places is a 1938 American musical comedy film starring Dick Powell and Anita Louise, and directed by Ray Enright.
+Powell plays a sporting goods salesman who is forced to pose as a famous horseman as part of his scheme to boost sales, ending up entangled in lies and having to ride a bucking horse in a steeplechase championship.

-The film was nominated for the Academy Award for Best Original Song for the song "Jeepers Creepers", premiered in this movie by Louis Armstrong, who sings it to a horse.
+The film was nominated for the Academy Award for Best Original Song for "Jeepers Creepers", introduced by Louis Armstrong, whose character sings and plays it to a horse.

-Two earlier films, both entitled The Hottentot (1929) and The Hottentot (1922 silent version), were based on the same source.
+Two earlier films, The Hottentot (1922) and The Hottentot (1929), were adapted from the same 1920 play of that name.

 Plot

 A sports store clerk poses as a famous jockey as an advertising stunt, but gets more than he bargained for.